berkeley-dsep-infra/datahub/docs/admins/howto/new-hub.rst

 	``gcloud compute ssh nfs-server-01 --zone=us-central1-b``

-   Or alternatively launch console.cloud.google.com ->  Select "ucb-datahub-2018" as the project name.
+   #.
+Or alternatively, Launch console.cloud.google.com ->  Select "ucb-datahub-2018" as the project name.
-   Click on the three horizontal bar icon at the top left corner Access "Compute Engine" -> "VM instances" -> and search for "nfs-server-01".
+   #.
+Click on the three horizontal bar icon at the top left corner.
+   #.
+Access "Compute Engine" -> "VM instances" -> and search for "nfs-server-01".
+   #.
 Select "Open in browser window" option to access NFS server via GUI.

    Create ``staging`` and ``prod``  directories owned by ``1000:1000`` under ``/export/homedirs-other-2020-07-29/<hubname>``.
 The path *might* differ if